 Note: Although required upon expiration of existing PRC, a volunteer may remain Active during the current registration period if awaiting a renewed PRC to be completed.
 At the end of the registration period (August 31st), the Volunteer must have a new PRC to be designated as Active.

 - VSS = Vulnerable Sector Screening

 - App = Approval by Council Executive Director for new volunteers.

 - Organization: Records in myscouts.ca are stored either as "Organization" or "Individual" records.
 Organization records represent any group/council/area/section, etc. within the organization regardless of hierarchical placement (see Organizational Hierarchy below).
 Organizations can be parents or children of each other.
 For example, Scouts Canada is an organization (the highest parent level), but so is the 73rd London Colony (which is a child organization of the 73rd London Group).

 - Individual: Each unique person involved with or accessing Scouts Canada is stored as an Individual Record.
-The records only represent real people, and store their associated personal and Scouting data

 - Parent Organization - The organization which provides direct support to any given organization.
 For example, Scouts Canada is the parent organization to Tri-shores Council OR 3rd Toronto Group is the parent organization to the 3rd Toronto Beaver Scout Colony.

 - Child Organization - The organization(s) which are directly supported by any given organization.
 For example, all twenty Councils across the country are the child organization to Scouts Canada OR the 70th London Beavers, Scouts, Cubs, Venturers, and Rovers are the Child Organization to the 70th London Group.